Dear Gold Star Wife, I Promise It Will Get Better

 Our situations and our timelines will be different.
 There is no timeline for grief.
 There is no 12-step program to check off that signals that it is all over.
 Grief is unpredictable.
 Sometimes it feels like you’re being tossed in the waves unable to breathe, unable to think, and unable to stand.
 But, eventually, the waves get smaller.
 They never go away, but you’ll learn how to sit in your beach chair and see the beauty of the beach around you while the waves lap gently at your feet.

-You’ll love this podcast episode from This Grit and Grace Life: Julie Graham’s Untold Story of Heartbreak, Healing and Hope – 101
+For more on grief and widowhood, listen to this podcast episode: Julie Graham’s Untold Story of Heartbreak, Healing and Hope – 101

 Scroll to Top